A clinic treatment room for a Morpheus8 vs microneedling procedure and cost comparison.

 But here’s where the magic happens: as the needles penetrate the skin, they deliver controlled waves of radiofrequency energy deep into the underlying layers.
 This gentle heat is the key to triggering a significant increase in collagen and elastin production—the two essential proteins that give your skin its youthful firmness and bounce.
 By working on a much deeper level than traditional treatments, Morpheus8 not only improves skin texture and tone on the surface but also tightens loose skin and can even reduce small pockets of unwanted fat.
 It’s a true dual-action approach for comprehensive skin rejuvenation.

-The Science: Combining Microneedling with Radiofrequency
+The Science: How It Blends Microneedling with RF Energy

 So, what makes adding radiofrequency to microneedling such a game-changer?
 Traditional microneedling is fantastic for improving surface-level concerns like fine lines and acne scars by stimulating collagen.
 Morpheus8 takes this concept and amplifies it.
 Its needles can be adjusted to reach depths of up to 4 millimeters, allowing the RF energy to heat the tissue in the skin’s foundational layers.